-4 Tap Lines
+4. Tap Lines:

-If local outages persist, supply lines, called tap lines, are inspected.
-These lines deliver power to transformers, either mounted on poles or placed on pads for underground service, outside businesses, schools, and homes.
+If local outages persist, supply lines (also known as tap lines) are inspected.
+These lines deliver power to transformers, either mounted on poles or placed on pads for underground service, outside businesses, schools and homes.

-5 Individual Homes
+5. Individual Homes:

 If your home remains without power, the service line between a transformer and your residence may need to be repaired.
-Always call to report an outage to help line crews isolate local issues.
+Always call to report an outage to help line crews isolate local issue.